Grup Yorum: F-Type

 Whilst the group is mostly known for the songs it creates, in 2012 they also produced a film called F-Tipi (F-Type).
 F-Tipi is a film about the experiences of political prisoners in F-Type prisons following the simultaneous "Return to Life Operation" in 19 prisons on 19 December 2000.
 The film was developed by Grup Yorum and directed by 10 directors (Hüseyin Karabey, Ezel Akay, Reis Çelik, Aydın Bulut, Barış Pirhasan, Mehmet İlker Altınay, Sırrı Süreyya Önder, Vedat Özdemir).
-The film premiered on 19 December 2012 at Atlas Cinema, Istanbul and on 21 December 2012 it entered cinemas in Turkey.
+The film premiered on 19 December 2012 at Atlas Cinema, Istanbul, and on 21 December 2012 it entered cinemas in Turkey.
 The film, which was released for 14 weeks, was viewed by 75,643 people.
 One of the film's directors, Ezel Akay, said that the film had been subjected to censorship by the Istanbul Metropolitan Municipality even before it was released.
 Despite payment being made, film posters were not hung in the subway by the municipality, wall posters were removed, and people who were putting up the posters were detained.
 The film screening in Samsun was cancelled following the threatening of the cinema owners by police and supporters of the Nationalist Movement Party (MHP).
-The film was shown in many countries including the United Kingdom, Germany, France.
+The film was shown in many countries including the United Kingdom, Germany, and France.

-The Neighborhood (Mahalle)
+Mahalle (The Neighborhood)

-In a 2018 press statement, exiled Grup Yorum member Inan Altın said that a new film was in the process of being developed.
+In a 2018 press statement, exiled Grup Yorum member İnan Altın said that a new film was in the process of being developed.
 He added that the police had raided the location of the filming, and that it was becoming impossible to create the film in Turkey.
 In October 2021 in a Twitter video, the group announced that the film was complete and going to be released shortly.

-The film named "The Neighborhood" was released on 20 May 2022 in cinemas across Europe, such as in the United Kingdom, France, Germany, Switzerland.
-The world premiere took place in Europe's largest cinema Grand Rex with close to 2000 people on 16 May.
-It talks about the true story of the struggle against gentrification and drug gangs in the neighbourhood of Kucuk Armutlu in Istanbul and contains real footage of police raiding and banning the film.
+The film named The Neighborhood was released on 20 May 2022 in cinemas across Europe, such as in the United Kingdom, France, Germany, and Switzerland.
+The world premiere took place in Europe's largest cinema, Grand Rex, with close to 2000 people on 16 May.
+It tells the true story of the struggle against gentrification and drug gangs in the neighbourhood of Küçük Armutlu in Istanbul and contains real footage of police raiding and banning the film.